Gene editing gets green light

 The Queen's Speech announced plans to allow the gene editing of animals and crops in a bid to improve Britain’s agricultural productivity.

-Gene editing describes a range of techniques which can be used to make precise changes to an organism’s own DNA.
-It does not introduce DNA from other species, but offers a way of making targeted beneficial changes which could have occurred more slowly naturally, or through conventional breeding techniques.
+Precision breeding, also know as gene editing, describes a range of techniques which can be used to make precise changes to an organism’s own DNA.
+It does not introduce DNA from other species, but offers a way of making safe and targeted beneficial changes which could have occurred more slowly naturally, or through conventional breeding techniques.

 The FDF supports the use of technological solutions to help the competitiveness and sustainability of the food and drink supply chain.
-Gene editing presents clear opportunities to underpin and encourage innovation but, alongside any decisions on appropriate regulation, it will be important for the UK Government to consider how to enable a framework that maintains our members’ ability to trade on a global platform.
+Precision breeding presents clear opportunities to underpin and encourage innovation but, alongside any decisions on appropriate regulation, it will be important for the UK Government to consider how to enable a framework that maintains our members’ ability to trade on a global platform.

 Gene editing can produce plants which are identical to those which could have occurred naturally or through conventional breeding techniques.